3dgeo-heidelberg/4DGeo/docs/Application.md

 # 4DGeo Application

 For better understanding and easier usage of the 4DGeo Dashboard, its functionalities, structure, and concepts will be explained here.
-The Application is split into **two parts**: the [dashboard creation page](#1-creation-page) (XXX which contains ....
-XXX) and the [dashboard view page](#2-dashboard-view-page) (XXX which contains ....
-XXX).
+The Application is split into **two parts**: firstly, the [dashboard creation page](#1-creation-page), where you can create and configure your own dashboard or load predefined examples and adjust their structure to your needs.
+And secondly, the [dashboard view page](#2-dashboard-view-page) which contains the actual dashboard with all the specified [modules](#3-modules) combined with your data.

 ## 1 Creation Page
 On the dashboard creation page, you can design your own dashboard with a **custom layout** including all the modules you want to add, the data source, refresh interval, and color assignment.